qf-jonathan/ballastlane_ht/README.md

 - ✅ CORS enabled for frontend

 ### Frontend
-- ✅ Next.js 15 with App Router
+- ✅ Next.js 16 with App Router
 - ✅ TypeScript
-- ✅ Tailwind CSS for styling
+- ✅ CSS Modules for styling
 - ✅ Zustand for state management
+- ✅ JWT authentication with protected routes
-- ✅ Server-side rendering for Pokemon details
+- ✅ Pokemon search and sorting (by ID or name)
-- ✅ Client-side search and filtering
+- ✅ Infinite scroll pagination
-- ✅ Responsive design
+- ✅ Responsive design with fixed header and search bar
-- ✅ Image optimization with Next.js Image
+- ✅ Custom design system with Pokemon type colors

 ## Key Changes